raklaptudirm/MkodeLang/README.md

 # Features of Mkode:
 Mkode is the programming language for the future.
 Mkode's syntax is consistent and their are no data types for variables.
 But that doesn't mean you cant take input or convert to any particular data type.
 Mkode is also free from any sort of run-time errors: If the syntax is correct, there will be no errors.
 Mkode also converts the value of variables to another data type automatically when required.
 So `"1"+1` results in `2`.
 To join strings, the operator `@` is used.
-# Building the compiler (For `v0.1.4.0` and older):
+# Building the compiler:
 To build the compiler, download the code files of the release you want to use.
-Using a C++ compiler run the `.cpp` file and generate an .exe file.
-Write your code in the `Source.mkode` file and run the .exe file.
+Using a C++ compiler run the `.cpp` file and generate an `.exe` file.
+# Using the compiler:
+### Version `v0.1.4.0` and older:
+To use the compiler, write your code in the Source.mkode file and run the `.exe` file.
+### Others:
+To use the compiler, write your code in a file and run the `.exe`.
+Provide the file path to the compiler.
 ## Comments:
 Comments in Mkode are done as follows:
 `#`for single line comments: